 Social media platforms are communication tools.
 Social media users at Kalamazoo College build and engage with audiences in an interesting, engaging, honest and relevant manner.

-Reading this document carefully will help employees utilize chosen social media platforms in a legal, ethical, efficient and effective manner.
+Reading this social media policy carefully will help employees utilize chosen social media platforms in a legal, ethical, efficient and effective manner.

-The performance expectations outlined in this policy are subject to the procedures for review and disciplinary action outlined in the Employee Handbook.
+The performance expectations outlined in this social media policy are subject to the procedures for review and disciplinary action outlined in the Employee Handbook.

 Establishing Social Media Accounts at Kalamazoo College